soran-ghaderi/torchebm/docs/examples/energy_visualization.md

 You can extend this example to:

-1. Create custom energy functions by implementing the `EnergyFunction` interface
+1. Create custom energy functions by implementing the `BaseEnergyFunction` interface
 2. Visualize energy functions in higher dimensions using projection techniques
 3. Animate sampling trajectories on top of these energy landscapes